Emotional abuse

 • are stressed and under pressure, and become emotionally unavailable to their children;

-• who may have unrealistic expectations about their child’s ability;
+• may have unrealistic expectations about their child’s ability;

-• who misuse drugs and alcohol or who suffer from mental health problems without sufficient support.
+• suffer from mental health issues without sufficient support.

-Create an environment based on equality and informed choice – help children/young people think about the issues and attitudes behind emotional abuse and bullying particularly in relation to gender and other equality issues.
-Ensure you have an environment where bullying and other concerns are dealt with swiftly and consistently.
+Create an environment based on equality and informed choice – help children/young people think about the issues and attitudes behind emotional abuse and bullying particularly concerning gender and other equality issues.
+Ensure you have an environment where bullying and other concerns about other children or staff are dealt with swiftly and consistently.

-Spot the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise emotional abuse as a possibility.
-Talk with your DSL and deputies to help them to analyse what you have seen and the likely impact to decide what to do.
+Know the signs and know what to do – use the checklists above, your safeguarding procedures and be confident to raise emotional abuse as a possibility.
+Talk with your DSL and deputies to help them analyse what you have noticed and the likely impact so as to decide what to do.

 Keep a chronology – record the incidents of concern and build up a picture of the child/young person’s life.
 Analyse the impact and consider whether their emotional, developmental and academic progress is what you would expect of a similar child/young person.